Moose Lottery Frequently Asked Questions

 Q. The application says I only have 9 points, but I should have a lot more points by now as I have been applying for many years and purchase many chances each year.

 A. The bonus point system started in 1998.
-If you have been applying every year since 1998, the most bonus points you can have at this time is twenty-seven.
+If you have been applying every year since 1998, the most bonus points you can have in 2014 would be 40 points.
 Bonus points are awarded per the following: 0 - 5 years = one point per year, 6 - 10 years = 2 points per year, 11 - 15 years = 3 points per year, 16+ years = 10 points per year.

 Q. I am a nonresident.
 Do I need to provide my hunting license when I apply?